Intel Introduces An Anonymous Hotline In Hopes Of Hanging On To Its Diverse Hires | Fastcompany | The Future Of Business

 Intel’s newest diversity initiatives are hyperfocused on improving retention.

 Ever since Intel made a $300 million, five-year investment in diversity and inclusion in 2015, the tech behemoth has kept its promise to release a semi-annual progress report.
-And while other Silicon Valley companies have recently delayed releasing their diversity numbers, Intel just released its .
+And while other Silicon Valley companies have recently delayed releasing their diversity numbers, Intel just released its latest statistical analysis of its staff.

 Other companies are demurring due to lack of progress, but Danielle Brown, chief diversity and inclusion officer at Intel, says that even incremental gains are important.
 And in this report, as in its last, some of the improvements look small in terms of percentage of increase.
 For example, underrepresented minorities in leadership roles increased to 7.1% in 2016 from 6.3% in 2015.
 Other stats show similar gains.

-Note: Correction: A previous version of this article incorrectly referred to the Warmline as a phone line.